deficollective/defiscan/src/content/protocols/morpho/ethereum.md

 submission_date: "2024-11-27"
 publish_date: "2025-05-21"
 update_date: "1970-01-01"
+stage_requirements:
+  [
+    [
-stage_requirements: [["Funds are not in a centralized custody"], ["Immutable contracts"], ["Reward token is not in a centralized control", "All dependencies are of low centralization"]]
+      "Assets are not in custody by a centralized entity", "All contracts are verified",
+      "Source-available codebase",
+      "Public documentation exists",
+    ],
+    [],
+    [
+      "Upgrades with potential of “loss of funds or unclaimed yield” not protected with onchain governance AND Exit Window >= 30 days", "Existing dependencies with High or Medium centralization score and without mitigation measures in place", ],
+  ]
 ---

 # Summary